 Dog Cold Remedy #4: Make Time For Rest

 Like us humans, dog's will need plenty of rest to start feeling better.
 Provide your pup with an insulated, warm place to sleep.
 Give him a nice warm blanket to sleep with, and consider heating up his bed with a warm water bottle or a heating pad.
 Or you can even spoil your dog with this excellent heated bed for your dog.
 (Here are some additional well-rated heated products to keep your dog warm and also some tips on 5 Ways To Keep Your Dog Warm This Winter.)

-Dog Home Cold Remedy #5: Add Vitamin C And Herbal Remedies
+Dog Home Cold Remedy #5: Add Vitamins, Herbal and Natural Remedies

 Some herbs and supplements are thought to help stave off dog colds.
 Vitamin C is a good choice to help build the immune system.
 I think the best Vitamin C for your dog is the sodium asorbate version as found in supplements like Ester C Canine Supplement.
 You can also give your dog a slice of apple or a few sliced baby carrots.

 Some other herbal remedies you can give your dog include: